 Before you introduce your dog and your cat directly to each other, we recommend introducing them to each other’s scents and getting comfortable with that first.
 To do this, simply leave both pets in separate rooms for a set amount of time, then switch the pets.

-This gives them time to explore the scent of the other animal and get comfortable with it before they meet for the first time.
+This gives them time to explore the scent of the other animal and get comfortable with that before they meet each other for the first time.

 3. Teach Basic Commands

 This is something that’s much easier to teach the dog simply because they’re usually a bit more compliant.
-Having the ability to get a quick recall, to get them to sit, or to stop barking can go a long way toward a smooth interaction.
+But having the ability to get a quick recall, to get them to sit, or to stop barking can go a long way for a smooth interaction.

 It’ll depend on the individual dog for how long this training takes, but most dogs can master these basic commands in 2 or 3 weeks if you work at it consistently.